simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Example: PUT `https://example.com/connection/bY1h`

-To update the connection, edge-messaging client of the sender MUST send PUT request to the sender connection URI `SU` (returned by the server to the connection recipient when creating the connection), signed with the key `SK`.
+To update the connection, simplex messaging client of the sender MUST send PUT request to the sender connection URI `SU` (returned by the server to the connection recipient when creating the connection), signed with the key `SK`.

 Request body should be sent as JSON object with the following properties:
 - `sender` (string, optional): the new public key `SK` to verify digital signature of the sender.
 This parameter is only allowed if the sender key `SK` is already available on the connection, otherwise the server MUST reject the request with HTTP status code 401 (Unauthorised).